daniyalnazeer55/Vehicle_detection/README.md

-# Computer Vision and Object Detection Playground
+# Computer Vision and Object Detection

 This repository contains a collection of Jupyter Notebooks (`.ipynb`) implementing various computer vision tasks, object detection architectures, and model performance evaluations using Python, PyTorch, Ultralytics YOLOv8, and OpenCV.